Data management at Microsoft

 - Customer data may be replicated within a selected geographic area for enhanced data durability in case of a major datacenter disaster, and in some cases, will not be replicated outside it.

 - Microsoft also complies with international data protection laws regarding transfers of customer data across borders.
+For example:

 - To allow for the continuous flow of information required by international business (including the cross-border transfer of personal data), many Microsoft business cloud services offer customers EU Standard Contractual Clauses that provide additional contractual guarantees around transfers of personal data for in-scope cloud services.
 Our implementation of the EU Model Clauses has been validated by EU data protection authorities as being in line with the rigorous privacy standards that regulate international data transfers by companies operating in its member states.